ecmwf/eckit/rust/README.md

 eckit is a cross-platform C++ toolkit that supports the development of tools and applications at ECMWF.
-These crates make it usable from Rust: the C++ library is built from source (or located on the system) at build time, and its facilities — configuration, data handles, GRIB messages, streams, logging — are exposed through a safe, idiomatic API.
+These crates make it usable from Rust: the C++ library is built from source (or located on the system) at build time, and its configuration, data handle, GRIB message, stream, and logging facilities are exposed through a safe API.

 ## Installation